 - The statute of limitations bars the claim.

 If you’re employer claims you do not qualify because of these or other reasons, a skilled maintenance and cure attorney will know the best way to address these issues to help you get the benefits you’re entitled to.

 The employer remains responsible for providing maintenance and cure until the seaman reaches “maximum medical improvement.”
 “Maximum medical improvement” means the seaman has either been cured or his condition has been diagnosed as permanent and incurable.

 Problems often arise when company physicians prematurely declare a seaman as having reached maximum medical improvement so they can terminate maintenance and cure benefits.
 In situations like this, it is best for a seaman to seek representation by an experienced maintenance and cure attorney to protect their rights.

 Get Help from The Ammons Law Firm LLP

 The Ammons Law Firm has an impressive track record when it comes to helping injured seamen get the maintenance and cure benefits they deserve.
 If you feel you have been unjustly denied maintenance and cure benefits or have been ordered to report back to work before you feel you have reached maximum medical improvement, we can also help.

-Contact us today to schedule a free consultation with an experienced Houston maritime accident attorney.
+Contact us today to schedule a free consultation with an experienced maritime accident attorney.
 We’ll review the facts in your case and offer sound, professional legal advice on the best way to move forward with your Jones Act claim.